gwensyarefaputri/debuy/README.md

 2.  **Event Scanning**: In each cycle, the `BridgeRelayer` asks the `EventScanner` to scan for new `TokensLocked` events on the source chain, starting from the last block it checked.

-3.  **Transaction Creation**: For each new event found, a `CrossChainTransaction` object is created with the status `INITIATED` and added to the relayer's list of active transactions.
+3.  **Transaction Creation**: For each new event found, a `CrossChainTransaction` object is created with the status `INITIATED` and added to the relayer's pool of active transactions.

 4.  **State Processing**: The relayer then iterates through all active transactions and processes them based on their current status:
     -   **`INITIATED`**: It checks if the source transaction has received the required number of block confirmations.
 If so, its status is updated to `CONFIRMED_SOURCE`.